MIR4, a mobile old-school MMORPG

 Most missions and quests can be found on a quest list, and you can easily fast travel to the related locations.
 Even so, all MMORPG features are there: dungeons, raids, and even open-world PVP.
 Clans also play a big part in the game, with "clan wars" happening periodically and defining the ownership of important trade routes.

-If you don't mind the xianxia theme, some kind of pay-to-win mall, and a dash of web3 crap, I think you would find MIR4 to be a very nice game.
+If you don't mind the xianxia theme, some kind of pay-to-win mall, and a sprinkle of web3 crap, I think you would find MIR4 to be a very nice game.
 I have been running it on an iPad Mini below my iMac Pro monitor constantly, while interacting with it just a couple of times a day.
 Seeing the character running around killing mobs is flow-inducing and even a bit hypnotic.
-Since I don't really have time for big games anymore, this works pretty nicely instead.
+Since I don't really have time for triple A games anymore, this works pretty nicely instead.